discountdeadcats/scoller-70/README.md

 # Description
 The goal of this project was mainly to build a keyboard to my liking.
 None of the keyboards I found were exactly what I needed, so I thought, "Why not build my own?"
 I have been meaning to learn KiCad and Fusion 360.
-My currwnet kyebord is one of the old apple usb keyboars, not idle My requirements were:
+My currwnet kyebord is one of the old apple usb keyboars, ideal,

+so far I mesed up the pcb so I have to make a PCA9505DGG Interposer so I can rwriew the trases

+My requirements were:

 1. Choc switches
 2. Hot-swappable
 3. Easy to solder
 4. Uses QMK
+5. has audio swithes

 # files
 1. gerbers scroller7.kicad_pcb.zip